umd-coding-workshop/workshops/tutorial1/exercise2/README.md

     cat no.txt

 Whoops!
 Looks like you are blocked from reading this file.
-Let's learn a little bit about user permissions
+Let's learn a little bit about user permissions.

+8) First let's list out all of the files in the current directory, but let's use the -l modifier.
+This displays additional information abou the files.

+    ls -l

+Let's unpack this display a little.

+    drwxr-xr-x+ 1 jkoivist Domain Users    0 Jul 26 12:31 directory_example
+    -rwxrwxrwx  1 jkoivist Domain Users    0 Jul 26 12:28 full_access.txt
+    -rw-rw-rw-  1 jkoivist Domain Users 2511 Jul 26 12:37 no.txt
+    -rw-rw-rw-  1 jkoivist Domain Users  294 Jul 26 12:27 yes.txt